AdamPtk/weather/README.md

 # Weather

-One-page weather React App created with OpenWeatherMap API.
+One-page weather React App created with OpenWeatherMap and WorldTime APi.
+Jump in and check out 5-day weather forecast in your city or anywhere in the world!

-#### Tools & technologies:
-* React.JS (router, scroll, countup, paginate, visibility-sensor)
-* JavaScript
-* HTML/CSS/Sass
-* Firebase

-#### In progress:
+#### Displaying:
-* responsiveness
-* give-away form validation
-* firebase login n timeout
-* forgot password? component
+* today's 24-hour forecast with current time including time zones and day saving time (DST),
+* 5 day forecast with general daily data

+#### To run locally:
+* clone repository to your computer
+* **npm install** to install necessary dependencies
+* create an account on <a href="https://openweathermap.org/api">OpenWeather</a>
+* create **.env.local** file in root directory and

 ### Check it out here: